thienannguyen-cv/vnittest/README.md

 ## 4. Usage Workflow with the Adapter

 1. **Edit and Save Input:**
-   Use the debug tool to modify the input heatmap and click **Save** to store the current input representation into the `flow_info.pkl` file.
+   Use the debug tool to modify the input heatmap and click **Save** to store the current input representation into the `%DEBUG_FOLDER%input_representation.npy` file (the destination can be changed with the **Save to:** textbox in the UI).

 2. **External Neural Network Execution:**
    In a separate notebook or process within the `DEBUG_FOLDER`, run your neural network (with the Adapter attached in a similar way to setting traditional breakpoints as you can see in *vinittest* files, definied below, in the `${{ github.workspace }}/tests` folder) so that it processes the saved input, computes updated gradient flows, and writes the new data to `flow_info.pkl`.